1. Home: Explore careers

 Volunteering

-Get as much practical work experience as you can.
-This will show employers that you're committed to learning more about the industry.
-You can build useful experience through activities like:
+Get as much practical work experience as you can to show employers that you're committed to learning about the industry.
+You can get experience through:

 • student film or TV productions